bitwarden/contributing-docs/docs/contributing/testing/database/index.md

 Since Bitwarden has multiple database options (4), testing them all automatically is incredibly important so that we don't have to have a full QA process for each database type.
-This is where the `Infrastructure.IntegrationTest` project comes in, it allows setting up tests similarly to how the databases are consumed in the application.
-Through their common interface, generally an `I*Repository`.
-These tests are automatically ran on all supported databases in our testing pipeline.
+This is where the `Infrastructure.IntegrationTest` project comes in, allowing the setup of tests similarly to how the databases are consumed in the applications through their common interfaces, generally an `I*Repository`.
+These tests are automatically executed on all supported databases in our testing pipeline.

 ## Creating a new test

-To create a new database test, just add the `[DatabaseTheory]` and `[DatabaseData]` attributes to test.
+To create a new database test just add the `[DatabaseTheory]` and `[DatabaseData]` attributes to test.
 Now, in the parameters of the test you are able to "inject" any repository layer services directly into the test.
 The test will run for every database that is [configured in the current environment](#configure-the-tests).
 Since you inject the interface of the